In Full View

-In Full View is the debut album by country singer-songwriter Victoria Shaw.
+In Full View is the debut album by American country singer-songwriter Victoria Shaw, released on August 8, 1995, by Reprise Records.

-Of the 11 tracks here, Shaw co-wrote the first ten (two of those ten with pop songwriter Desmond Child), and wrote the last one by herself.
-Four singles were released ("Cry Wolf", "Tears Dry", "Forgiveness", "(A Day in the Life of a) Single Mother"), and all of them placed very low on the US Country chart (57, 74 and 58 for the first three; the last one failed to chart).
+Of the 11 tracks on the album, Shaw co-wrote the first ten (two of those ten with pop songwriter Desmond Child), and wrote the last one by herself.
+Multi award-winning and multi-platinum recording artist Garth Brooks provides backing vocals on the track "Tears Dry".

+Four singles were released from the album ("Cry Wolf", "Tears Dry", "Forgiveness", "(A Day in the Life of a) Single Mother"), and all of them placed very low on the Billboard Hot Country Songs chart (57, 74 and 58 for the first three; the last one failed to chart).